Airbus says to boost China assembly, but wins no new jet order

 The industrial ramp-up will target five aircraft by early 2019 and six per month by early 2020, it added in a statement.

-Industry sources had said Airbus was negotiating to sell around 100 planes to China’s state purchasing agency, though a deal had not been flagged as part of the diplomatic preparations for the visit.
+Industry sources had said Airbus was negotiating to sell around 100 planes to China during the visit, but that details would only become clear during talks at the last minute.
+(Reporting by Sudip Kar-Gupta; Editing by Tim Hepher)

-New orders for Airbus jetliners have historically featured during such state visits by French leaders.

-China regularly splits large orders between Europe and the United States to cope with its fast-expanding airline traffic, but the momentum has recently been with rival Boeing (BA.N), which sold 300 jets during a visit by U.S. President Donald Trump last year.